 #7 Eat the Best Doolin Food

-While there is not an abundance of Doolin, Ireland restaurants, visitors will have no problem finding a few good places to grab a bite to eat.
+While there is not an abundance of Doolin restaurants, you’ll have no problem finding a few good places to grab a bite to eat.
 The food in Doolin tends to be traditional Irish fare, including typical pub food and seafood specialties.

 McGann’s Pub